davidnoah/Ruckus/docs/flux-cycles.md

   0. `receiveSingleTrack` is set as the callback.

 * `destroyTrack`
-  0. invoked from delete note button `onClick`
+  0. invoked from delete track button `onClick`
   0. `DELETE /api/tracks/:id` is called.
   0. `removeTrack` is set as the callback.